jeremytammik/tbc/a/1463_macro_samples_2017.md

 I recently received requests for a migration of the macro samples provided in the <code>Revit_Macro_Samples.rvt</code> project.
 The version included in the Revit 2017 SDK miraculously is still based on Revit 2013 pre-release version, according to the update message displayed when opening it, and the macros cannot be executed successfully due to a number small Revit API enhancements made in the intervening years
 &ndash; Problem
-&ndash; Solution &ndash; Sam comes to the rescue &ndash; See the Diffs on GitHub...
+&ndash; Solution &ndash; Sam comes to the rescue &ndash; See the diffs on GitHub...

 -->